-Driving on the beach is possible with just about any vehicle especially at low tide.
-There is usually soft sand at the bottom of the ramp so if you’re in a two-wheel drive vehicle you must put the pedal to the metal to get to the hard sand along the water’s edge.
+Driving on the beach is possible with just about any vehicle, especially at low tide.
+There is usually soft sand at the bottom of the ramp, so if you’re in a two-wheel-drive car, you must put the pedal to the metal to get to the hard sand along the water’s edge.

-If you want to drive into the dunes you will need to have a whip flag attached to your vehicle.
-If you just want to drive along the beach no flag is necessary.
+If you want to drive into the dunes, you will need to have a whip flag attached to your vehicle.
+If you wish to drive along the beach, no flag is necessary.

 Camping on the Beach Oceano Dunes

-Camping is allowed the south side of Arroyo Grande Creek in front of the dune area.
+Camping is allowed on the south side of Arroyo Grande Creek in front of the dune area.
 Reservations can be made in advance.
-During summer weekends and holidays reservation are highly recommended.
+During summer weekends and holidays, reservations are highly recommended.
 There are no reserved spaces here.
 Just find an open spot on the beach and set up camp.
 Fires are allowed on the beach.
-Dogs too.
 Campground Reservations

 No ATV No Problem Rent One

-Pismo dunes are a very popular destination for ATVs and dune buggies.
+Pismo dunes are a top-rated destination for ATVs and dune buggies.
 There are multiple places where you can rent one of these vehicles.
-During the summer it’s possible to rent an ATV or dune buggy at the dune area.
+During the summer, it’s possible to rent an ATV or dune buggy in the dune area.
 They even offer a free tram shuttle to the beach and back if you don’t want to drive on the sand in your vehicle.
 Sun Buggy Rentals 328 Pier Ave, Oceano, CA 93445